rvandegrift/rtlamr-collect/README.md

  * `COLLECT_MULTIPLIER=10` Defines a multiplier for differential intervals.
  This allows the user to specify what units their meter is reporting.
 If it is undefined, the default is 10 in order to obtain Wh from meters that report kWh with two digits beyond the decimal.

+By default, all new data points are written to the `power` measurement in InfluxDB.
+You can override this with the following environment variable:
+ * `COLLECT_INFLUXDB_IDM_MEASUREMENT=consumption`

 At a minimum rtlamr must have the following environment variables defined:
  * `RTLAMR_MSGTYPE=idm` Currently only idm packets are supported.
  * `RTLAMR_FORMAT=json` rtlamr-collect input must be json.